gurjot06oct/Cplusplus/09 Dynamic Memory Allocation/new and delete.md

 ## Dynamic Memory Allocation in C++ Using `new` and `delete`

 In C++, the `new` and `delete` operators are fundamental for dynamic memory allocation and deallocation.
 They offer a more flexible and type-safe approach compared to traditional C-style functions.
-This article will explore their usage, covering allocation and deallocation for both single objects and arrays of objects.
+This demonstration will explore their usage, covering allocation and deallocation for both single objects and arrays of objects.

 ### Single Object Allocation and Deallocation